pixelastic/aberlaas/README.md

 Use `-n` to start a dry-run.
 It will simulate a release but won't actually push anything to GitHub or npm.

-Note that by default it will also pull the code from your remote, build and test everything before pushing and stopping if any of those steps fails.
-You can disable those checks with the `--no-pull`, `--no-build` and `--no-test` flags.
+Note that by default it will also pull the code from your remote, test everything (unless `--no-test` is set ) before pushing.

 ## Continuous Integration